Plombo/vcromclaim/README.md

 * [hcs](http://hcs64.com) - author of C decompression code for Huf8, LZH8, and
   romchu, all of which I (Bryan) ported to Python for vcromextract.
 * [Hector Martin (marcan)](http://marcansoft.com/blog) - original author of the
-  Python LZ77 decompression code, which I heavily modified and expanded for vcromextract.
+  Python LZ77 decompression code, which I (Plombo) heavily modified and expanded for vcromextract.
 * [sepalani](https://github.com/sepalani/librso/blob/master/rvl/rso.py) - author of librso,
   with some reverse engineering done for RSO file format